DZRlab/InnovativeLab/shiny server setup.md

 ### Special note:

-In step 3 of the Digital Ocean tutorial you have this code.
+In step 3 of the Digital Ocean tutorial you have the code below.
 As we run the innlab webapp in a private vpc the proxy_pass and proxy_redirect  needs to point to local IP, not public IP.

 We made a new config file called `innlab.dzr.mk` as repelacement for the `example.com` file in the tutorial.
 This code is thus included in the file `/etc/nginx/sites-available/innlab.dzr.mk`, and a shortcut for this file is added in this folder to the folder `/etc/nginx/sites-enabled`